Loss of earning capacity in Denmark -- an actuarial perspective: Actuarial modeling

 This approach makes the probabilistic description of the model relatively simple, but results in a learning problem with high statistical and computational complexity.
-In particular, the curse of dimensionality implies that the appropriate amount of data needed to estimate the model grows quickly with the dimensionality of the model, not least since the signal-to-noise ratio is low in insurance applications.
-Additionally, some of the assumptions that are made to reduce the dimensionality of the model in these specific papers would be problematic for disability insurance.
-More specifically, the Poisson assumption of~\citet{Crevecoeur.etal:2022b} is unpleasant since one can in reality only be compensated for at most one disability at any time.
-Further, in~\citet{Yang.etal:2024} it is assumed that the different payment sizes and waiting times are independent given the settlement time, which does not describe disability annuities well since payments occur monthly after the first payment and the payment sizes are similar for payments that are temporally close.
+In particular, the curse of dimensionality implies that the appropriate amount of data needed to estimate the model grows quickly with the dimensionality of the model, not least since the signal-to-noise ratio is low in insurance applications. { Machine learning models have recently become popular for individual reserving problems as they handle high-dimensional and non-linear data more effectively, see for example~\citet{Wuthrich:2018a},~\citet{Delong.etal:2021},~\citet{Bucher:Rosenstock:2024},~\citet{Holvoet.etal:2025}, and~\citet{Avanzi.etal:2026}.
+While often preferable to restrictive parametric models in such a setting, they are still susceptible to the curse of dimensionality and other fundamental limitations of statistical inference~\citep{Stone:1980,Stone:1982,Vapnik:1998}.
+Furthermore, they are susceptible to whatever structural assumptions are imposed on the model such as the influence of reporting delays and the independence between individuals, claims sizes, and claims frequency.
+Perhaps it is for this reason that machine learning has yet had limited success for disability insurance -- due to structural and sampling issues.
+For concrete examples of such structural assumptions, note that the Poisson assumption of~\citet{Crevecoeur.etal:2022b} would be unpleasant for disability insurance applications since one can in reality only be compensated for at most one disability at any time.
+Similarly, it is in~\citet{Yang.etal:2024} assumed that} the different payment sizes and waiting times are independent given the settlement time, which does not describe disability annuities well since payments occur monthly after the first payment and the payment sizes are similar for payments that are temporally close.

 Another challenge with the non-life approach is that the individual model components are tuned to be accurate for their separate regression problems, and this may lead to substantial bias for the aggregate reserves due to plug-in bias.
 In~\citet{Crevecoeur.etal:2022a}, it is suggested to remove this aggregate bias by rescaling the predictions such that the aggregate predictions historically agree with the aggregate observations.
 An alternative that does not seem to have been explored in an actuarial context, but which might be useful, is to remove the plug-in bias for the portfolio reserve using a so-called one-step estimator, confer with Section~4 of~\citet{Kennedy:2022}.